St Mary the Virgin's Church, Chessington: Stained-glass windows

 There are two windows by C. E. Kempe & Co. from the period when the company was under the chairmanship of Kempe's younger distant cousin, Walter Earnest Tower (1873–1955); they bear the "signature" of a small black tower.
-On the north side of the Nave the narrow lancet window is original and the stained glass is by Kempe dated 1912.
+On the north side of the nave, the narrow lancet window is original, and the stained glass is by Kempe, dated 1912.
 The two-light "George Chancellor" memorial window on the west end is also by Kempe (1923).

 There are two windows by Clayton and Bell.
-On the south side of the Nave the three lights window c1900.
+On the south side of the nave, the three-light window is c 1900.
 In the chancel on the south side, the "Good Shepherd" window is dated 1861.

 South window "Faith, Charity, Hope" is by William Morris & Co. (c 1918), designed by Dearle from designs by Burne-Jones.
-It is dedicated to Arthur de Vere Vere who died in 1916 (although the inscription has the date 1917) and who is buried in the churchyard.
+It is dedicated to Arthur de Vere Vere, who died in 1916 (although the inscription has the date 1917) and who is buried in the churchyard.

-There are antique stained-glass medallions in the West window (1854); the two quatrefoils are 17th century Dutch glass, the others are 16th century Flemish glass.
+There are antique stained-glass medallions in the West window (1854); the two quatrefoils are 17th-century Dutch glass, and the others are 16th-century Flemish glass.

-The maker of the window in the nave, west end south side, is unknown.
+The maker of the window in the nave, west end, south side, is unknown.